Harshal-25C/Car-Game-H_C_/README.md

 ## Getting Started :

-To play the game, follow these steps:
+To play the game, follow these steps :

 1. Clone the repository to your local machine.
 2. Compile the code using a C++ compiler.